Okayama Korakuen Garden's Autumn/Winter Limited Event "Red-Crowned Crane Walk"! Access and Souvenir Information

 Conclusion

-The scenery of the red-crowned cranes, Japanese gardens, and castle is a special sight that can only be seen at Okayama Korakuen Garden.
-The sight of the graceful red-crowned cranes and the atmosphere of a traditional Japanese garden will be a wonderful experience that will help you forget your daily routine.
-Why not come and visit?
+The scenery of the red-crowned cranes, Japanese garden, and castle is a special sight that can only be seen at Okayama Korakuen Garden.
+The sight of the graceful red-crowned cranes and the atmosphere of a traditional Japanese garden will be a wonderful experience that will make you forget your daily life.
+Why not give it a try?

 The contents on this page may partially contain automatic translation.